RBC Mortgage Review

-- Higher rates.
+- Potentially higher rates.
 25 years is the standard amortization length in mortgages, but for anything over 25 years, RBC may add an extra 0.10% to your rate.
 It’s best to clarify this with your RBC mortgage specialist if you intend to have an amortization period longer than 25 years.

-- Dealing with RBC mortgage specialists.
-Since they are employed by RBC, they are required to give you RBC‘s mandated rates, but some mortgage specialists will be able to lower your interest rate by essentially trading a portion of their commission for a lower rate.
+- Limited advice.
+Since the mortgage specialists are employed by RBC, they are required to give you RBC‘s mandated rates.
+Unlike most mortgage brokers, they are not incentivized to let you know of a product that may better suit your needs.
+However, some mortgage specialists will be able to lower your interest rate by essentially trading a portion of their commission for a lower rate.
 They will never advertise this, so it’s best to inquire about this.

 How do I get started?

 In order to get a mortgage from RBC, you must first go through its pre-approval or pre-qualification process.
 This is to ensure that you are a real person with an established credit history that is interested in purchasing property.